GEK TERNA Real Estate Construction S A : PURCHASE OF TREASURY SHARES | MarketScreener

-GEK TERNA S.A. informs the Investors that, in compliance with Regulation (EU) No 596/2014 of the European Parliament, the Commission Delegated Regulation (EU) 2016/1052 and according to article 49 of Law 4548/2018, as amended and currently in force, as well as by virtue of the Decision of the Regular General Assembly of its Shareholders dated 08.07.2020, proceeded on April 9, 2021 through the member of the A.S.E.
-EUROXX Securities, with the purchase of 20,501 GEK TERNA's shares at an average price of 10.0167 euros per share and at a total transaction value of 205,352.04 euros and through the member of the A.S.E.
-BETA Securities, with the purchase of 27,000 GEK TERNA's shares at an average price of 10.0249 euros per share and at a total transaction value of 270,671.20 euros.
+GEK TERNA S.A. informs the Investors that, in compliance with Regulation (EU) No 596/2014 of the European Parliament, the Commission Delegated Regulation (EU) 2016/1052 and according to article 49 of Law 4548/2018, as amended and currently in force, as well as by virtue of the Decision of the Regular General Assembly of its Shareholders dated 08.07.2020, proceeded on April 15, 2021 through the member of the A.S.E.
+BETA Securities, with the purchase of 36,000 GEK TERNA's shares at an average price of 9.7845 euros per share and at a total transaction value of 352,242.87 euros.

 Disclaimer